Turkey Keema Matar Curry – Traditions Old and New

 - Salt the dish at various stages and the flavour is better.

 - I use whole and ground spices in my cooking.
 Both have a different role to play.
 Whole spices flavour the oil at the beginning and give a subtle flavour.
-Ground spices are added after the tomatoes, add more heat and hit your taste buds first.
+In contrast, we add ground spices after the tomatoes.
+They add more heat and hit your taste buds first.

-- The potatoes on the side are sliced, par-boiled and then quickly sauteed in a pan.
+- Slice the potatoes on the side, par-boiled them and then quickly saute in a pan.

 - Instruction Nbr 7 is what separates curries from the stews.
-The cooking of tomatoes, spices along with onions, ginger and garlic
+Cooking tomatoes, spices along with onions, ginger and garlic

 formsbasic curry masala.
-This needs to come together and caramelize a little without browning.
-That’s when the oil can be seen forming an outline around the curry masala.
+The ingredients come together and caramelize a little without browning.
+That’s when the oil forms an outline around the curry masala.